 The Collaborative Model of Care

 Our patients have the opportunity to meet all of our providers as they journey through their prenatal care.
 Patients choose a LEAD PROVIDER who they see for every other appointment, while the intervening appointments cycle through the other providers.
-This guarantees that each patient will always know the provider that assists them with their labor as we share labor & delivery call equally with the midwives always backed-up by a physician.
+This guarantees that each patient will get to know the provider that assists them with their labor as we share labor & delivery call.

 As we all hold the same philosophy about non-interventionist care, our patients have the safety of knowing that the care provided will be consistent and respectful of their birth intentions.
 Exceptions can be made for those patients who feel strongly about seeing only one provider for all appointments.